CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The tunnel resounds with a powerful roar as a substantial surge of water cascades from above.
 ```

 All creatures in the tunnel are endangered.
 Characters on the bridge at area 5 or successfully climbing the cavern walls are exempt.
-Within 10 feet of the disused passage at area 4 or the steps leading to area 3, creatures can attempt a Acrobatics check to evade being swept away.
+Within 10 feet of the disused passage at area 4 or the steps leading to area 3, creatures can attempt a Dexterity check to evade being swept away.
 A creature that fails can then attempt a CL 3 Climb check to cling on.
 On a failed save, the character is knocked prone and carried down to area 1, sustaining a bludgeon Minor Injury along the way.
 The Vermkins in area 7 can unleash a second flood by opening the second pool, but they refrain from doing so unless instructed by the Vermkin on the bridge.
 The Vermkin on the bridge waits to ascertain if the first flood has eliminated all intruders before signaling for the second release.

 ### 6. Vermkin Den